Centenary Radio: KFI: Earle C. Anthony’s Vehicle At 100

 And, soon thereafter, the station was sold to Cox Broadcasting.
 Anthony’s co-chief engineers, Mason and Blatterman retired.
 The Vermont studios were sold off, with the station moving to an all new home in the Wilshire District of LA.

-The on-air format was shaken up, and eventually morphed from Variety to Middle-of-the-Road to today’s News/Talk.
+The on-air format was shaken up as well, and eventually morphed from Variety to Middle-of-the-Road to today’s News/Talk.
 Clear Channel bought KFI in 2000, and moved it to new studios in Burbank.

 Of course, over the years, the transmitters have also been changed.
 A Continental 317-C1 from the late 1970s gave way to a Harris DX-50 and, later, a Nautel XR-60.